AdbAutoPlayer/AdbAutoPlayer/docs/src/user-guide/macos-setup.md

    ```

 3. **Install Tesseract**
-   Install Tesseract for optical character recognition (OCR):
+   Used for optical character recognition (OCR):
    ```bash
    brew install tesseract
    ```

 4. **Download AdbAutoPlayer**
-   - Visit the [AdbAutoPlayer GitHub releases page](https://github.com/AdbAutoPlayer/AdbAutoPlayer/releases/latest) to download the latest `AdbAutoPlayer_MacOS.zip`.
+   - Visit the [AdbAutoPlayer GitHub releases page](https://github.com/AdbAutoPlayer/AdbAutoPlayer/releases/latest) to download the latest `AdbAutoPlayer_aarch64.app.tar.gz`.
-   - Extract the `.zip` file to a folder on your computer.
+   - Extract the `.tar.gz` file to a folder on your computer.
+   - Follow the Instructions in the `MACOS_READ_THIS_IMPORTANT.txt` you can also find in the releases page [AdbAutoPlayer GitHub releases page](https://github.com/AdbAutoPlayer/AdbAutoPlayer/releases/latest)

 ## Additional Information